jknabl/game-of-life/README.md

 The code is structured according to rubygems conventions.
 Most of the interesting stuff -- including the `Game`, `Cell`, and display classes -- is in `lib/life`.
 There is also a test script located outside the lib directory, at `bin/test`.
 Instructions on testing are below.

+### Why a gem?

+Bundling up this program as a gem makes it much easier to distribute and share.
+Building and installing a gem is less hassle for a user than running a patchwork of custom scripts.

+Importantly, it is extremely easy to drop this gem into e.g. a Rails project.
+A simple `require 'game-of-life', github: 'https://github.com/jknabl/game-of-life.git'` in the `Gemfile` does the trick.
+Then we can rely on the core logic in the gem to handle all of the 'business logic' and avoid having to re-write code.

 ## Installing the downloaded gem

 This gem was developed and tested in a UNIX-like environment, using ruby 2.3.1.
+You will need a working ruby installed in order to follow the steps below.s

 To install on e.g. MacOSX or Linux, do: